Adele Jergens: Early life

-Adele Louisa Jurgens (some sources say Jurgenson) was born in Brooklyn, New York.
+Adele Jergens was born in Brooklyn, New York, on November 26, 1917.
+She took ballet instruction in her early years but later changed to dancing in burlesque, which led to her teachers and classmates calling her "the girl with the million-dollar legs".
+She attended South Side High School in Rockville Centre, New York.

 Career

+Jergens danced in the chorus at the Brooklyn Fox Theatre and the 1936 Ziegfeld Follies, and she became a model for the John Robert Powers agency in 1938.

 Jergens rose to prominence in the late 1930s when she was named "Miss World's Fairest" at the 1939 New York World's Fair.
 In the early 1940s, she briefly worked as a Rockette and was named the number-one showgirl in New York City.

 After a few years' work as a model and chorus girl, including being an understudy to Gypsy Rose Lee in the Broadway show Star and Garter in 1942, Jergens landed a movie contract with Columbia Pictures in 1944, and dyed her brown hair blonde.

 At the beginning of her career, she was usually cast as a floozy or burlesque dancer, such as in Down to Earth starring Rita Hayworth (1947), The Dark Past starring William Holden (1948), and Armored Car Robbery (1950).

 She played Marilyn Monroe's mother in Ladies of the Chorus (1948) despite being only nine years older than Monroe.
 She played a criminal's girl in Try and Get Me (1950), and appeared in the movie Abbott and Costello Meet the Invisible Man (1951).

 She had a part in The Cobweb (1955), directed by Vincente Minnelli and starring Richard Widmark and Lauren Bacall.
 She worked in the 1950s radio show Stand By for Crime as Glamourpuss Carol Curtis alongside her real-life husband Glenn Langan as Chuck Morgan.